About Jennifer

 To further my love of sewing historical clothing for time-traveling events, modern workplace clothes and just to have fun dressing up, I joined the Costumer’s Guild West and experienced my first Costume College in 2000.
 Because of all the valuable knowledge I gained there, I decided to give back by becoming a teacher (in 2004) to pass on the creative hobby of costuming.

 In 2006, with an increasing awareness of civilian importance in Civil War reenacting, I helped found the Historical Citizens Association.
-We specialize in creating town life at Civil War reenactments but also organize and host all manner of historical activities including Regency, Victorian and Edwardian dinners, events, picnics and workshops.
+The group specializes in creating town life at Civil War reenactments but also organize and host all manner of historical activities including Regency, Victorian and Edwardian dinners, events, picnics and workshops throughout the Southern California areas.
+(I’m not actively participating in HCA events due to moving to Utah in 2015.)

 I consider myself a Neo-Victorian believing that you CAN merge 19th C. aesthetics, manners, thoughts and behaviors with modern living.